-GENEVA — The U.N.’s top humanitarian official paid a rare visit to North Korea, meeting with other aid providers and some of the more than 10 million people who need outside help.
+GENEVA (AN) — The U.N.'s top humanitarian official paid a rare visit to North Korea, meeting with other aid providers and some of the more than 10 million people who need outside help.

 With his three-day visit, Mark Lowcock, head of the United Nations' Office for the Coordination of Humanitarian Affairs, became OCHA's first official to visit the isolated nation since 2011.

 Lowcock, a U.N. undersecretary-general for humanitarian affairs and emergency relief coordinator, was meeting with government officials, representatives of partner aid agencies and North Koreans suffering from widespread food shortages and malnutrition.

 North Korea is in the grips of "a protracted humanitarian crisis that is largely overlooked by the rest of the world," OCHA said in previewing the visit.